rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    the crusades, but we have a long enough relationship that (a) she knows that my heart is in the right place and (b) she will call me out appropriately if I behave in a way she thinks is inapropriate.)

+1. Roles and Responsibilities.
+(So that I know what I'll have to cut when I add my next role or responsibility.)

+1. Favorite musings (or selected musings).

 1. I love Grinnell.
 (Reflections from meeting with Ologie.
 I love our students.
 I love my thoughtful colleagues.
 I love the College's